bford26/bford26.github.io/pages/programming/gauntlet.md

 This project is built using GCC Make.

-To build this project *Makefile* was the prefered choice, given its wide asscessibility.
+To build this project *Makefile* was the preferred choice, given its wide accessibility.
 In the project root folder we have the main Makefile, which is used recursively in the root subfolders.
 This makes creation of new objects or functionalities easy just by creating a new subdirectory and specific makefile.

 The first compiles are for all external libraries, located in the */root/include/* directory.
 Currently, the only external library used is the OneLone